Host Methods for Progress 4GL

 • Panel

-No Panel methods are available in this version.
+No Panel methods are available in Version 3.0

 Component Methods